 The Storage Yard, used to store recreational vehicles, was associated with OE because an Army contractor found a land mine at the yard.
+Army

-Army Explosive Ordnance Disposal personnel concluded that the item was an inert training device.
+Explosive Ordnance Disposal personnel concluded that the item was an inert training device.
 Because no ordnance training took place in this area, it is likely that someone carried the inert mine to the storage yard (HLA, 1994a).
 No further investigation for ordnance-related chemical residue or access restrictions have been recommended at the Storage Yard Landmine site.

-The remaining OE locations were identified during the Fort Ord RI/FS program (Site 39 investigation) as not warranting investigation for ordnance-related chemical hazards (HLA, 1995b).
-MBA 1 and Flame Thrower Range 1 have been investigated as part of USAEDH's program; no live OE has been found at those areas (HFAI, 1994c).
-The necessity for further OE investigation at Mortar Squares 1, 2, and 3, and the 75-mm Pack Howitzer Firing Area is being evaluated.
+The remaining OE locations were identified during the Fort Ord RI/FS program (Site 39 investigation) as not warranting investigation for ordnance-related chemical hazards (i.e., EW) (HLA, 1995b).
+MBA 1.
+Flame Thrower Range 1. and Imjin Road Practice Mortar Range have been investigated as part of USAEDH's program; no live OE has been found in the first two areas and no OE was found at the Imjin Road site (HFAI, 1994c).
+The necessity for further OE investigation at Mortar Squares 1, 2, and 3, and the Machine Gun Proficiency Training Area is being evaluated.

 Polychlorinated Biphenyls: Transformers with concentrations of PCBs above 50 ppm reportedly have been removed from Fort Ord.
-There are no documented releases of transformer oil or PCB containing materials within or in the area immediately surrounding the McKinney Group B Parcels.
+No releases of transformer oil or PCB-containing materials are documented for the areas within or immediately surrounding the McKinney Group C Parcels.

-Underground and Aboveground Storage Tanks: Three existing and 9 former USTs and 1 existing AST are located within approximately 1,000 feet of the McKinney Group B Parcels (Plate 7).
-Approximately 119 existing and former USTs are located within approximately 1 mile of the McKinney Group B Parcels.
-Of those 119 tanks, about 42 are currently in place, and 77 have been removed.
+Underground and Aboveground Storage Tanks: Eighteen former USTs and 1 existing UST are located within approximately 1,000 feet of the McKinney Group C Parcels (Plate 7).
+Approximately 111 existing and former USTs are located within approximately 1 mile of the McKinney Group C Parcels.
+Of those 111 tanks, about 37 are currently in place, and 74 have been removed.
 The Monterey County Department of Health has granted closure for 71 of the removed USTs.
-Approximately 8 ASTs are within 1 mile of the McKinney Group B Parcels.
-According to information provided by DENR, 2 of the ASTs are contained by a berm (Temple, 1994c).
+Approximately 10 ASTs are within 1 mile of the McKinney Group C Parcels.
+According to information provided by DENR, two of the ASTs are contained by a berm (Temple, 1994c).
 The condition of the other ASTs is unknown.

-Solid Waste Management Units:

-Twenty-eight former or existing SWMUs were identified outside but within about 1 mile of the McKinney Group B Parcels (Table 10).

-Twenty-six of the SWMUs had no evidence of an environmental release and required no further action (AEHA, 1988).
-At FTO-007,

-Cannibalization Area, AEHA recommended changes in general housekeeping.
-FTO-012,
+Solid Waste Management Units: Thirty-five former or existing SWMUs were identified outside but within about 1 mile of the McKinney Group C Parcels (Table 10).
+Thirty-one of the SWMUs had no evidence of an environmental release and required no further action (AEHA, 1988).
+For one of the SWMUs, FTO-007, the IFR recommended changes in general housekeeping.
+The three remaining SWMUs,

-Main Garrison Sewage Treatment Plant, has had a documented environmental release and is currently undergoing remediation as part of the IRP Site 12 investigation.
+FTO-001, GTO-002, and FTO-012, have had documented environmental releases and are currently being investigated or undergoing remediation.

-Remedial Investigation/Feasibility Study Program: In the study area, 23 IRP sites, including OU 2, are being investigated as part of the RI/FS program.
-The 23 sites are listed in Table 10.
-At 11 of the locations (Sites 1, 4, 13, 18, 19, 23, 25, 28, 33, 37, and 38) investigations have been completed, and the sites have been placed in the no action category.
-The remaining 12 locations (Sites 2, 3, 12, 14 through 17, 20, 22, 24, 39, and OU 2) all have some level of documented soil and/or groundwater contamination and are currently undergoing or are slated for further site characterization, interim action or remediation.
-Plate 7 shows IRP site locations in the vicinity of the McKinney Group B Parcels.
+Remedial Investigation/Feasibility Study Program: In the vicinity of the McKinney Group C Parcels, 21 IRP sites, including OU 1 and OU 2, are being investigated as part of the RI/FS program at Fort Ord.
+The 21 sites are listed in Table 10.
+At 9 of the locations (Sites 4, 13, 18, 19, 25, 26, 27, 35, and 38) investigations have been completed, and the sites have been placed in the no action category.
+The remaining 12 locations (Sites 2, 3, 12, 14 through 17, 20, 34, 40, OU 1, and OU 2) all have some level of documented soil and/or groundwater contamination and are currently undergoing or are slated for further site characterization, interim action or remediation.
+Plate 7 shows IRP site locations in the study area.

-With the exception of the OU 2 groundwater plume, the identified environmental conditions on adjoining properties are not expected to affect the McKinney Group B Parcels.
+The identified environmental conditions on adjoining properties are not expected to affect the McKinney Group C Parcels.